wandb/docs/docs/guides/prompts/quickstart.md

 ### 3. Add the inputs and outputs

-Populate spans with the input and output data
+Populate spans with the input and output data.
+The following code

 ```python
 tool_span.add_named_result(